 You can Explore More About the Jewish history of this village if you’re curious about learning more.
 We couldn’t get enough of the scenery.

-We arrived after dark to Hostel Namaste, which has nice outdoor space, friendly travelers and spacious private rooms that are like staying in an old house.
+We arrived after dark to our guesthouse, which had a nice outdoor space, friendly travelers and spacious private rooms that were like staying in an old house.

-After having dinner at Mojo, a trendy burger place in a cellar, we found obligatory dessert at Uafas.
+After having dinner at a trendy burger place in a cellar, we found obligatory dessert at Uafas, a popular pastry shop.
 We sat in a small pocket town square and watched visitors and locals enjoying their warm autumn evening.

 Best sights and attractions in Évora